Trump picks Sen. JD Vance of Ohio as running mate

 The 39-year-old Vance rose to national fame with the 2016 publication of his memoir, “Hillbilly Elegy.”
 He was elected to the Senate in 2022 and has become one of the staunchest champions of the former president’s “Make America Great Again” agenda, particularly on trade, foreign policy and immigration.

-But he is largely untested in national politics and is joining the Trump ticket at an extraordinary moment.
+But he is largely untested in national politics and is joining the Trump ticket at an extraordinary moment in American history.
 An attempted assassination of Trump at a rally Saturday has shaken the campaign, bringing new attention to the nation’s coarse political rhetoric and reinforcing the importance of those who are one heartbeat away from the presidency.

 Vance himself faced criticism in the wake of the shooting for a post on X that suggested President Joe Biden was to blame for the violence.